JoshuaSkootsky/my-site-blog/content/posts/making-a-featured-repl.md

 For the most part, on LinkedIn and on Repl.it, people were genuinely delighted by typing English into a text field and seeing, reactively, a translation of their name into an alien language.
 A huge number of the comments were from users sharing "their" alien name.

-I believe this is because names are extremely personal, but I also don't think this would have happened if the translation wasn't done reactively.
-If users had to submit or be redirected to another webpage, that level of friction or just waiting would have reduced the sheer fun of seeing a "live" translation of their personal name.
+I believe this is because names are extremely personal, but at the same time, I don't think this would have happened if the translation wasn't done reactively.
+Imagine, if users had to submit or be redirected to another webpage, that level of friction or just waiting would have reduced the sheer fun of seeing a "live" translation of their personal name.

 Having functional Javascript run on every keystroke to update and rewrite the HTML that displays the name gave the project that level of reactivity, which I was able to do in plain vanilla Javascript.
 I didn't need a framework to build this site or put it in front of users.

 Because of the high level of engagement, this REPL was [featured for September 2020](https://repl.it/talk/announcements/Monthly-Repls-September-2020/57347).
 That's a real honor, to be recognized by the community for creating something significant on a website dedicated to sharing coding projects, and I wear that badge with pride.

-The website uses similar Vanilla JS event handling and functional programming principles as my REPl for Tic Tac Toe, which you can read more about [here](https://www.joshuaskootsky.com/posts/tic-tac-toe/) and [here](https://www.joshuaskootsky.com/posts/tic-tac-toe-memoized).
+The website uses similar Vanilla JS event handling and functional programming principles as my REPL for Tic Tac Toe, which you can read more about [here](https://www.joshuaskootsky.com/posts/tic-tac-toe/) and [here](https://www.joshuaskootsky.com/posts/tic-tac-toe-memoized).

 ## In the Code